TingheGuo/LLPS/README.md

 # LLPS
-the source codes for Elastic Enhancer Network Tunes Equilibrium Thermodynamics of Liquid Liquid Phase Separation in Super Enhancers
+The source code for Mathematica 4 for "Elastic Enhancer Network Tunes Equilibrium Thermodynamics of Liquid-Liquid Phase Separation in Super Enhancers".